-MoneyBagg Yo Had The Best Reaction To His $200K Birthday Gift From Baddie Boo Ari Fletcher
+MoneyBagg Yo Had The BEST Reaction To His $200K Birthday Gift From Baddie Boo Ari Fletcher

 “Ian never leaving my Bih she a dime,” he posted on an IG Story.
 “Y would I switch out a dime for a penny?”

 Are you feeling Ari & Bagg’s lavish baeship?
 Do you think they’ll last?
-How do you feel about this trend of super lavish gifts during a pandemic?
+How do you feel about super lavish celebrity gifts during a pandemic?
 Tell us in the comments and peep the Twitter chitter-chatter over Bagg’s birthday behavior on the flip.

 Comments